carusocv/MetronomeTechnical/README.md

 I added all of the relevant tables to Supabase to work through some of the queries.
 You will see a thread that I lack some of the busienss domain knowlege to the Metronome data structure.
 Some of the queries are rudimentary.

 Note, I also ran into quite some confusion, particualrly around timeframes requested, currency formatting (cents vs dollars) and consumption units.
 I documented them to the best of my ability in the files.

+Overall I did find this more challenging than expected, mostly as a result of not having an extremely strong grasp on the database structure.
+I found taking the semi-complete DDL as CSVs and getting into into a workable format took some more time than I had hoped.
+Of course jumping into any project with a < 1 day turn around is hard, and I am sure there are areas to improve.

+Thank you again for the opportunity to interview with Metronome.
+I look forward to hearing from you and your team.